Installer Directory

 Updated on

-The heat in your ground remains fairly constant, even through the winter months, producing small amounts of constant warmth that can be magnified by the appropriate machinery.
+The heat in the ground remains fairly constant in the UK, even through the winter months, producing small amounts of constant warmth that can be magnified by the appropriate machinery.
 Pipes are buried in the earth outside your house and a mixture of water and antifreeze is circulated around them.
 The ground heat gets absorbed into the surrounding mixture and is transported to a heat exchanger and from there into the heat pump that passes it to the heating sources in your home, such as radiators.
 While the heat produced from the ground is initially pretty low, it is compressed to produce higher temperatures.

 COMPARE PRICES FROM LOCAL INSTALLERS